 Treasurer - John Dotsey

-Vestrypersons - Tom Drebot, Paul Hadginske, Samantha Lopez, Dr. David Pawlush, Mark Rodak, Gerry White, Richard Wood, and Mike Zuro.
+Vestrypersons - Paul Hadginske, Dr. David Pawlush, Mark Rodak, John Shingara, Scott Staller, Gerald White, and Mark Yerke.

 Auditors - Eleanor Herman and Larry Smith.

-The St. Romanus the Melodist Choir of Christ the Saviour Orthodox Church is a 20-25 member 4-part a capella choir under the direction of Matushka Theodora Ressetar.
+The St. Romanus the Melodist Choir of Christ the Saviour Orthodox Church is a 20-25 member 4-part choir under the direction of Rdr.
+James Latimer.
 The choir sings the responses to all the liturgical services of the Church, including Sunday Divine Liturgy as well as Holy Days.
-Choir rehearsals are held every other Tuesday night.
+Choir rehearsals are held every Wednesday night (every Tuesday during Great Lent).
 New members are always welcome!

-The junior choir consists of children from the Parish that occasionally sing selected hymns during the Sunday Divine Liturgy.
+The Three Holy Youth's choir, under the direction of Nora Lubecki, consists of children from the Parish that sing selected hymns during the Sunday Divine Liturgy.

 The St. Mary’s Altar Guild provides an opportunity for the women of our Parish to participate in our Parish community through stewardship, fellowship, and charitable works.